 For the first time ever, LMB helped to foster the growth of bicycling initiatives around the state with the launch of a Micro-Grant Program.
 The response to the program was overwhelming.
 This year, LMB was able to narrow down the applicants to ten amazing organizations with unique programs that promote bicycling or bicycling safety in their area.
-We are pleased to share their stories and how our Micro-Grant funds are helping them further their own missions, moving us all toward a more bicycle friendly state.
+We are pleased to share their stories and how the Micro-Grant funds are helping them further their own missions, moving us all toward a more bicycle friendly state.

-One of our Micro-Grant recipients is the Lansing Bike Co-op, a Lansing-based organization that empowers our community through education and access.
+One of the Micro-Grant recipients is the Lansing Bike Co-op, a Lansing-based organization that empowers our community through education and access.
 The Lansing Bike Co-op received the Micro-grant fund to host two courses with a special emphasis on serving the low-income community.
 Thank you to Jeff Potter for telling their story.

 "We put the word out for a month with posters and social media.
 Then in July we offered a 4-session course in Basic Bike Repair.
 We served a full capacity of 12 students, 6 of whom took advantage of the low-income scholarship option that was available thanks to the LMB.
 Students ranged in age from 20's to 50’s and genders were split about 50/50.